phillipberndt/pqiv/README.markdown

 Changelog
 ---------

+pqiv 2.8.5 (wip / might appear as part of 2.9 instead)
+ * Fixed an issue where the checkerboard pattern sometimes was visible at image borders

 pqiv 2.8.4
  * Fix a memory leak (leaking a few bytes each time an image is drawn)
  * Correctly handle string arguments from the configuration file